Hidden multistate models to study multimorbidity trajectories: Application to the SNAC-K Cohort

 Similarly to the simulation study, an illness-death multistate model is considered, containing two patterns of multimorbidity and death.
 The two patterns of multimorbidity are derived from Latent Class Analysis, which has been previously used to identify multimorbidity patterns in this population.
+Conditional disease prevalences and their corresponding 95\% confidence intervals were used to interpret and label the two identified multimorbidity patterns (Table \ref{tab:lca}).

 The "mild multimorbidity" pattern presents a higher prevalence of cardiovascular risk factors (hypertension, diabetes, dyslipidemia and obesity), asthma and sleep disorders; which have a lower risk of hospitalization and disability.
 On the other hand, the pattern denoted as"complex multimorbidity" is characterized by higher prevalence of cardiac diseases (heart failure, bradycardias conduction disease, atrial fibrillation, and anemia), dementia and sensory impairment diseases (deafness, hearing loss, blindness, and visual loss).
 The diseases characterizing the complex group are known to entail greater care needs and are associated with poorer physical and cognitive function.
 Based on this classification, individuals' transitions across multimorbidity states are modeled using the hidden multistate model implemented in the \texttt{nhm} R package, which demonstrated the best performance in the simulation study.
 We include in the analysis a set of potential lifestyle and socio-economic risk factors that may increase the risk of transitioning towards the complex multimorbidity state, as well as death.
 Specifically, baseline covariates included in the multistate model are sex, level of education, physical activity, living alone, alcohol consumption, smoking, and manual occupation.

 Out of the 2,716 participants, at baseline 1,864 (69\%) individuals are assigned to the mild multimorbidity state and 852 (31\%) to the complex multimorbidity state.
 The alluvial plot shown in Figure \ref{fig:Alluvial} describes how individuals in the SNAC-K cohort transition among the two multimorbidity states and death over the older age course.
 As participants grow older, transitions toward complex multimorbidity become increasingly frequent.
 Moreover, individuals in the complex multimorbidity state exhibit higher mortality rates than those in the mild state of the same age.